prantlf/grunt-jsonlint/README.md

 The default reporter is called `exception` since it simply relays the raw exception.

-# Running tests
+## Running Tests

 Unit tests are provided for automated regression testing.
-The easiest way to run them is with
+The easiest way to run them is with:

-    $ npm install
-    $ npm test
+    npm test

-Alternatively, if you have `grunt-cli` installed, you could use grunt directly with
+Alternatively, if you have `grunt-cli` installed, you could use grunt directly:

-    $ npm install
-    $ grunt test
+    grunt test

 Which does the same thing.

-# Release History
+## Release History

 * 2013-02-20   v1.0.0	First official release
 * 2015-10-29   v1.0.6	CJSON support thanks to @fredghosn, unit tests